Ramyarzarza/KANs/README.md

 # KAN: Kolmogorov-Arnold Networks

-KAN is founded on the Kolmogorov-Arnold Representation Theorem (KART), which states that if \( f \) is a multivariate continuous function defined on a bounded domain, it can be expressed as a finite composition of continuous functions of a single variable, combined using the binary operation of addition.In this image, we can see the differences between KAN and MLP.
+KAN is founded on the Kolmogorov-Arnold Representation Theorem (KART), which states that if \( f \) is a multivariate continuous function defined on a bounded domain, it can be expressed as a finite composition of continuous functions of a single variable, combined using the binary operation of addition.
+In this image, we can see the differences between KAN and MLP.

 ![Alt text](imsges/image.png)